dayhaysoos/smashing-mag-workshop/README.md

 `prismic theme --theme-url https://github.com/dayhaysoos/smashing-mag-workshop --conf prismic-config.js`

+You'll be prompted to give a name to the project, you can call it `smashing-mag-workshop`

 (This should give them the prismic repo with Custom Types already set up, need to figure out how to set them up with docs properly)